Box acquires Crocodoc to expand document-viewing features

 At the heart of Crocodoc's technology is the ability to convert documents in such formats as Word and PDF into ones more suitable for the interactive Web.

-Crocodoc said its licensing deals with existing customers, which include LinkedIn Corp LNKED.O, would continue without interruption although the technology could be rebranded.
+Crocodoc said its licensing deals with existing customers, which include LinkedIn Corp, would continue without interruption although the technology could be rebranded.

-Faced with competition from giants such as Microsoft Corp (MSFT.O) and Google Inc (GOOG.O), young storage companies like Box and Dropbox in recent months have sought to differentiate themselves and aggressively flesh out their functionality through small acquisitions.
+Faced with competition from giants such as Microsoft Corp and Google Inc, young storage companies like Box and Dropbox in recent months have sought to differentiate themselves and aggressively flesh out their functionality through small acquisitions.

-Note: (This version of the story corrects the spelling of Box CEO's surname corrected to Levie in the second paragraph.)